-Surprisingly many Westerners admire the authoritarian leaders of other states.
-They should be careful what they wish for.
+Surprisingly many Westerners admire the authoritarian leaders of other nations.

 Accepting dictators as a necessary evil in the absence of an immediate alternative is one thing.
 Respecting them for what they are is quite another.

 But there is more at play here than hypocrisy.
-It’s not just that those demanding “strong leadership” would — rightly — complain when it is exerted at home; it’s that their protestations reveal an unhealthy desire to be led and a misjudgment of what makes a political system sound.
+It’s not just that those demanding “strong leadership” would — rightly — complain when it is exerted at home; their protestations reveal an unhealthy desire to be led and a misjudgment of what makes a political system sound.

-A psychologist might have more to say about the former but the fact that it is evidently still widespread in Western societies is worrisome if only because those very societies have made the most progress in empowering the individual.
+A psychologist might have more to say about the former, but the fact that it is evidently still widespread in Western societies is worrisome.
+If only because those very societies have made the most progress in empowering the individual.

 Strongmen never do.
-They impose their values on others, mistrust citizens (and businesses) to make wise decisions and snoop into people’s personal lives to see if they aren’t secretly insubordinate.
+They impose their values on others, mistrust citizens (and businesses) to make wise decisions and snoop into people’s private lives to see if they aren’t secretly insubordinate.

-What Egypt and Russia need is not “strong leadership” but a strong citizenry.
-They need a civil society that can nurture critical and informed citizens.
+What Egypt and Russia need is not stronger leadership, but a strong citizenry.
+They need a civil society that nurtures critical and informed citizens.
 They need bureaucrats who are competent and politicians who are accountable.
-They need a political system that can channel grievances and settle disputes peacefully.
-And they could do with more entrepreneurs who can create jobs independently of the state.
+They need a political system that channels grievances and settles disputes peacefully.
+And they could do with more entrepreneurs who create jobs independently of the state.

 This doesn’t have to look like liberal democracy in the West.
 But if Egypt and Russia and countries like it are to escape from corruption, economic malaise, personal oppression and political ineptitude, they can’t continue to rely on “big men” who have so often failed them in the past.

 Sure, Western leaders can be feeble.
-So would we be better off giving them the power to act on their every whim?
+But then does it make sense to them the power to act on their every whim?